-1.5.1 No excavation / ground disturbance works will take place within the RPA unless permission is granted by the local authority to do so.
-Where work is required directly adjacent to it, the same precautions will be adhered to.
+1.5.1 No excavation / ground disturbance works are proposed to take place will take place within the RPA.
+If this changes then the relevant permission will be granted by the local authority to do so.
+Any arboricultural method statements to address this work will be provided.